tensorturtle/rebox/README.md

 # bboxconvert <br /> ⛶🠺🞖
 Minimal library to convert between unrotated rectangular bounding box annotation formats.

-Every object detection codebase I have seen has its own bounding box utils.
+A lot of object detection codebases have their own bounding box manipulation util functions.
 Don't Repeat Yourself and use this instead.

 ## Installation